 The final result is a face representation, which is derived from a 9-layer deep neural net.
 This neural net has more than 120 million variables, which are mapped to different locally-connected layers.
 On contrary to the standard convolution layers, these layers do not have weight sharing deployed.

 - Training Data

 Any AI or deep learning system needs enough training data so that it can ‘learn’.
 With a vast user base, Facebook has enough images to experiment.
 The team used more than 4 million facial images of more than 4000 people for this purpose.
-This algorithm performs a lot of operations for recognizing faces with human accuracy level.
+This algorithm performs a lot of operations for recognizing faces with human accuracy levels.

 - The Result

 Facebook can detect whether the two images represent the same person or not.
 The website can do it, irrespective of surroundings light, camera angle, and colors wearing on face i.e. facial make-up.
-To your surprise, this algorithm works with 97.47 percent accuracy, which is almost equal to human eyes accuracy 97.65 percent.
+To your surprise, this algorithm works with 97.47 percent accuracy, which is almost equal to human eye accuracy 97.65 percent.

 Algorithm’s Steps: How does Facebook’s Face Detection algorithm works?